matth/kaldi-cuda-leak-example/README.md

 The very strange thing is that this memory is never reclaimed at program exit and requires a machine reboot to retrieve.
-I am seperately trying to isolate this and report to nvidia.
+I am seperately trying to isolate this and report to nvidia if applicable.

 Below is extra info, some steps to reproduce and a fix that we have tested implemented and managed to complete our training with.

 ## Steps to reproduce ...

+### Git LFS

+This project uses git lfs (https://git-lfs.github.com/) ...

+    git lfs pull

 ### Git submodules